The Stanislaus Council of Governments Invites Applications for the Position

 ESSENTIAL DUTIES AND RESPONSIBILITIES: Include, but are not limited to the following:

-- Researches, compiles, analyzes and summarizes information, prepares and maintains financial spreadsheets and establishes and maintains a complex and comprehensive database.
+- Researches, compiles, analyzes and summarizes information, prepares and maintains financial spreadsheets.

 - Represents StanCOG in statewide and regional transportation funding meetings; conducts research and analysis regarding federal and state transportation funding legislation.